openebs/openebs/ROADMAP.md

 - Backlogs
   - Enhancements to OpenEBS CLI (openebsctl) for better troubleshooting OpenEBS components and fixing the errors
   - User-friendly installation & configuration command-line tool (analogy to linkerd CLI for linkerd)
+  - Migrate the CI to CNCF infrastructure from vendor infrastructure

 ## Near Term